Fiji plans to create a post-coronavirus travel bubble with New Zealand and Australia - KESQ

 Fiji recorded its first case of the novel coronavirus on March 19.
 There have been only 18 recorded cases and zero deaths, according to data from the World Health Organization, and no new cases have been diagnosed since April.

-In a typical year, tourism is responsible for 40 per cent of Fiji’s gross national product (GDP), and Australia and New Zealand are its two biggest markets.
+In a typical year, tourism is responsible for 40% of Fiji’s gross national product (GDP), and Australia and New Zealand are its two biggest markets.

 Prime Ministers Scott Morrison (of Australia) and Jacinda Ardern (of New Zealand) have yet to comment on the Fijian proposal.